 White tea is the least processed of all tea types.
-In fact, this processing method is what sets these different Camellia sinensis-derived teas from each other.
-Black tea is deeply oxidized and fermented, oolong is only partly fermented, and green tea is not fermented at all – only withered in hot air and then steamed or pan-fried quickly.
+In fact, this processing method is what sets these different Camellia sinensis-derived teas apart from each other.
+Black tea is deeply oxidized and fermented; oolong is only partly fermented; and green tea is not fermented at all — only withered in hot air and then steamed or pan-fried quickly.

 White tea is allowed to oxidize only minimally.
 Due to the minimal processing they both undergo, the benefits of white tea versus green tea have often been deemed similar.
-To produce white tea, the buds are withered and air-dried in the sun or in an indoor environment as soon as harvested, and it’s done under carefully controlled conditions.
-Due to oxidation not being manually encouraged, the flavor profile of this tea is softer and more delicate compared to other teas.8,9
+To produce white tea, the buds are withered and air-dried in the sun or in an indoor environment as soon as harvested, under carefully controlled conditions.
+Due to oxidation not being manually encouraged, the flavor profile of this tea is softer and more delicate compared to other teas.7,8

 What Is White Tea Good For?

 The many benefits of white tea can be attributed to its biologically active components, and because it’s minimally processed, this type of tea has the highest concentration of some of these components, such as antioxidant flavonoids like polyphenols and catechins.
-White tea also has antimicrobial qualities that may have disease-protective effects on the body.10 Some of the ways that white tea benefits your health include:11,12
+White tea also has antimicrobial qualities that may have disease-protective effects on the body.9 Some of the ways that white tea benefits your health include:10,11

-Helps with diabetes management.
-One study found that drinking white tea may help relieve the common symptoms of diabetes like excessive thirst, while improving glucose tolerance and decreasing plasma glucose levels.13
+• Helps with diabetes management.
+One study found that drinking white tea may help relieve the common symptoms of diabetes like excessive thirst, while improving glucose tolerance and decreasing plasma glucose levels.18